IBM/example-health-apis/ExposeCICSApplicationDataThroughzOSConnect.md

     - Save your changes.

     - After validation that all required information is specified, the JSON schema files and the service XML file are created in the service project folder.
-To edit the service project at a later time, open the service project editor by double-clicking the service.properties file in the project folder within the Project Explorer view.

 - ## Deploy the CICS service using the API toolkit